 Ann graduated summa cum laude from Yale College.
 As a Rhodes Scholar, she wrote a prize-winning doctorate in Economics at Oxford University, before becoming the first person to complete degrees from both the Yale School of Management and Yale Law School, normally a five-year course, in three years, receiving highest honors.
-She is licensed to practice law in New York, New Hampshire, Minnesota, District of Columbia, Idaho and Virginia, and is a solicitor of England and Wales.
+She is licensed to practice law in New York, New Hampshire, Minnesota, the District of Columbia, Idaho and Virginia, and is a solicitor of England and Wales.

 She is also Managing Partner of AO Advocates, our sister firm that represents survivors of child sexual abuse, often against churches, boarding schools and other institutions that allowed the abuse to flourish.